For reprint permissions please email us the name of the requested post/article along with the publication name.

 Friday, January 16, 1970

 Chief of Detectives Harry J. Gibbons — who has filled many notebooks and obsessed for nearly 15 years over Donna Sue’s unsolved murder — dies.
-It is rumored he spent his final days in a mental institution, cutting out paper dolls.
+It is rumored he spent his final days in a mental health facility, cutting out paper dolls.

-If you have any information about the unsolved murder of Donna Sue Davis, please contact the Sioux City Police Department at (712) 279-6390.
+If you have any information about Donna Sue Davis’ unsolved murder please contact the Sioux City Police Department at (712) 279-6390.